Sanford police say they asked all witnesses to come forward

 The girl connects the dots and “completely blows Zimmerman’s absurd self-defense claim out of the water,” Crump said Tuesday.

 The girl – who he said does not wish to be identified – “connects the dots” about what happened that day when she lays out what she overheard while on the phone with him, he said.

 Martin was fatally shot on February 26 while walking to the house of his father’s fiancee in Sanford after a trip to a nearby convenience store.
 Zimmerman has acknowledged shooting Martin.

 Shortly before he was shot, the teen told his girlfriend that someone was following him and he was trying to get away, according to the lawyer.
 The girl, who did not want to be identified, said that during the call, she heard Martin ask why the person was following him.

 The girl said that, during the phone call, she heard someone ask Martin what he was doing and heard Martin ask why the person was following him, Crump said.
 The girl then got the impression that there was an altercation in which the earpiece fell out of Martin’s ear and the connection went dead, Crump said.

-Phone records show Martin was on the phone with her much of the day, including around the time of the killing, Crump said.
-He argued that if Martin were really "up to no good," he wouldn't have been chatting with his friend on the phone.
+Records show that Martin was on the phone with her much of the day, including around the time of the killing, the lawyer said.

 The girl said Martin was “his regular self,” Crump said, arguing that any suggestions that the boy was “high” are “preposterous.”